 To work around this issue, use one of the following methods.

-Method 1Use the TRUNC function in your VLOOKUP or HLOOKUP function to force the LOOKUP value to be evaluated to a specific number of decimal places.
-For example, type the VLOOKUP function as follows:
+function to force the LOOKUP value to be evaluated to a specific number of decimal places.
+For example, type the VLOOKUP

 This formula rounds the LOOKUP value in cell A1 to two decimal places and then looks for it in the lookup table (C1:D5).
 The formula returns the data from the second column of the lookup table.